 As I’ve been involved in others in the past (entering, organising and judging – I was the 2015 H.E.
 Bates Short Story Competition Head Judge!), I launched my own competition in September 2015.
 As a fan of micro-fiction, I invite you to send your 100-word stories (excluding title) – a ‘drabble’ – with the chance to win some of my online creative writing courses (details and entry form below).
 The prizes are a choice of three courses (or 2,000-word free edit) to the winner, two courses (or 1,500 words) to the second placed, and one course (or 1,000 words) to the third placed choice, plus up to three highly commendeds (depending on quantity / merit of entries) per month winning free entry coupon code to my entering writing competitions course or a free 1,000-word edit.

-- Theme: the current theme (which changes each month, the next few are listed below) is ‘may or may not’… however the theme strikes you.
+- Theme: the current theme (which changes each month, the next few are listed below) is ‘the swimming pool’… however the theme strikes you.
 You can send three stories and I pick my favourite to go through to judging.

 Please do stick to the theme or your story will be disqualified (at least one has been each month).
 Please don’t submit other months’ themes at any other time than the month they are due or they will be disqualified and won’t be held back for the correct theme and you won’t be able to resubmit them during the correct month.
 You’ll have to write new stories, but of course you can send them elsewhere.